igorkll/TSGL/README.md

 * graphics library for ESP32 family controllers.
 * this library is written entirely in "C".
 * designed exclusively for use with ESP-IDF.
-* the esp-idf version I use is 5.1.2.
+* the esp-idf version i use is 5.3.
 * also, this library has an APIs for working with other peripherals.
 * in fact, TSQL is a framework for working with the esp32 peripherals